aolkin/hrdc/docs/walkthrough.md

 Casting-enabled shows should have a number of audition slots.
 An audition slot is fairly self-explanatory.
-The categorization of spaces within buildings is important, because when the system generates the list of shows to sign into in the sign-in form, it it by building.
+The categorization of spaces within buildings is important, because when the system generates the list of shows to sign into in the sign-in form, it is by building.

 Note: 12:00 AM is basically 00:00 AM, so a slot from 9:00 PM to 12:00 AM will be nonexisting.
 Instead, use 11:59 PM.